open-education-hub/binary-security/sessions/return-oriented-programming/README.md

 	* [05.
 Challenge - gadget tutorial](#05-challenge---gadget-tutorial)
 	* [06.
 Bonus Challenge - Echo service](#06-bonus-challenge---echo-service)

+## Prerequisites
+In order to fully grasp the content of this session, you should have a good understanding of the following topics, both theoretically and practically:
+- Shellcodes
+- ASLR
+- DEP
+- `pwntools`

+If you are unfamiliar with any of the above keyowrds or if your understanding of them is fuzzy, go over their corresponding sessions once again, before you proceed with the current session.

 ## Recap - ASLR
 ASLR is not the only feature that prevents the compiler and the linker from solving some relocations before the binary is actually running.
 Shared libraries